CounterGames/CounterGames.github.io/README.md

-#CounterGames
+# CounterGames
-##Welcome to the CounterGames website.
+Welcome to the CounterGames website